bquirin/Gender-Classifier-Challenge/README.md

 #Overview

 This is the code for the Gender Classifier challenge for 'Learn Python for Data Science #1' by @Sirajology on YouTube.
-The code uses the scikit-learn library to access the tree and neighbors library to perform classification using a small dataset for.
-We'll be able to see how positive or negative each tweet is about whatever topic we choose.
+The code uses the scikit-learn library to access the tree and neighbors library to perform classification using a small dataset of body metrics (height, width, and shoe size) labeled male or female to predict the gender of someone given a set of body metrics.

 #Dependencies